leonid-shevtsov/ClickableUrls_SublimeText/README.md

 With [Package Control](http://wbond.net/sublime_packages/package_control) (look for Clickable Urls), or just drop the plugin into Sublime Text's Packages folder.

+## Customising the browser

+By default, Clickable URLs uses some default system browser.
+If it doesn't work for you, you can change the browser by setting the `clickable_urls_browser` in the `ClickableUrls.sublime-settings` file, to which you can get from the menu.

+Anything from [this list](https://docs.python.org/2/library/webbrowser.html#webbrowser.register) will work, for example:

+    {
+        "clickable_urls_browser": "firefox"
+    }

 * * *

 By [Leonid Shevtsov](http://leonid.shevtsov.me)